timmykuo/mitopipeline/doc/pipeline_builder.rst

 Pipeline Steps
 ****************

-A number of steps are able to be included within the pipeline that can be controlled through options in the command line.
-As mentioned on the home page, many of these files were adapted from bash scripts written by Sneha Grandhi.
+A number of steps are able to be included within the pipeline, and you can control which steps to include through the ``-r`` option on the command line.
 All of them utilize samtools, bwa or both and thus are necessary to download.
+In addition, if you decide to use the ``-l`` (slurm) option, then each file that is run on each step of the pipeline will be submitted as a slurm job, provided your server uses lmod.

 This section will explain each step in further detail so you can determine if it's necessary to include within your pipeline.

-If you decide to use the `-l` (slurm) option, then each file that is run on each step of the pipeline will be submitted as a slurm job.
-Options that you will need to specify are described in the command line options section.

 Extract Mito
 ------------